scality/s3utils/migrateBuckets/migrateBuckets.md

 # How to Use migrateBuckets.js

-The moveBucketAccounts script is for transferring buckets and their contents from one IAM account to another.
+The migrateBuckets script is for transferring buckets and their contents from one IAM account to another.

 To launch the script, use the command: